BenoGustavo/adopt-me-api-v2/README.md

 The following environment variables are used in this project:

 - `NODE_ENV`: The environment in which the application is running (`dev`, `prod`, `test`).
-- `PORT`: The port on which the server will run.
+- `PORT`: The port on which the server runwill.
+- `JWT_SECRET`: Secret key for JWT authentication.
+- `DATABASE_URL`: Database connection URL.

 ## Project Structure